HU90m/opentitan/hw/dv/sv/mem_bkdr_util/README.md

----
-title: "Memory backdoor utility class"
+# "Memory backdoor utility class"
----

 The `mem_bkdr_util` class provides a way to manipulate the memory array directly via backdoor.
 It includes a set of functions to backdoor read or write any address location within the memory.